ArtskydJ/tiny-level-ttl/README.md

 var ttl = require('tiny-level-ttl')
 ```

-#ttl(db, ttl, checkInterval)
+#ttl(db, opts)

 - `db` is a levelup database that is sublevel ready, or a sub database.
+- `opts` is an object with the following properties:
 	- `ttl` is a number of milliseconds for how long a key lives in the db.
-Defaults to 1 hour.
+Defaults to 3600000, (1 hour).
 	- `checkInterval` is a number of milliseconds for how long the interval between checking keys is.
-Defaults to 10 seconds.
+Defaults to `10000`, (10 seconds).

 #Example